james-a-page/james-a-page/README.md

-3rd Yr CompSci Student at Warwick
+MEng Computer Science Student at Warwick

 <!---
 james-a-page/james-a-page is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.